venkataravuri/247.ai-assignment/README.md

 ### :rainbow: Functional Analysis & Design

-A quick use-case analysis has yielded essential buisness functions which are mapped into system fuctions.
+A quick use-case analysis has yielded essential business functions which are mapped into system functions.
 These related system functions are grouped into functional modules later translated into :minidisc: software components.

 | Functional Module | Description |
 | --- | --- |